-The video game industry better informs consumers about potentially objectionable game content than other entertainment businesses, according to the Federal Trade Commission's latest entertainment marketing study.
+The video game industry better informs consumers about potentially objectionable game content than the movie and music businesses, and better restricts children from buying restricted content at retail, according to the Federal Trade Commission's latest entertainment marketing study.

 That conclusion runs contrary to the opinion of some industry critics, who have argued that age-inappropriate games are heavily marketed to and easily obtained by children.